Is Gene Therapy an Option for Glaucoma?

 Summary

 Much progress has been made in recent years in the development and clinical testing of ocular gene therapies.
 Promising gene therapies have been developed in the laboratory for the comprehensive treatment of glaucoma by reducing eye pressure and providing neuroprotection of the retina and optic nerve.
-As we gain more understanding about glaucoma disease mechanisms, we will be able to target them specifically using gene therapy in order to achieve safe, effective, and long-term prevention of vision loss.
+As we gain more understanding of glaucoma disease mechanisms, we will be able to target them specifically using gene therapy to achieve safe, effective, and long-term prevention of vision loss.

 About the author